 If a person has been charged and convicted of more than three indictable offences, in addition to any of those sentences being imprisonment for two or more years, a person cannot get those charges suspended from their record.

 The notion behind indictable offences in general is that they carry more moral weight behind them than summary offences, which do not require a jury.
-If an indictable offense requires a sentence greater than two years, it is deemed unpardonable by the Canadian government.
+If an indictable offence requires a sentence greater than two years, it is deemed unpardonable by the Canadian government.

 The standard definition of indictable offences is that they require both a judge and a jury to properly assess in the eyes of justice, but also that they are generally considered more serious and grave offences.
 Both in the eyes of the written law and in the eyes of Canadian society, many convicted indictable offences involve crimes that are considered to be too grave to be pardoned or suspended from a person’s record, even after the individual has served their time.